 “When it comes to mobile speed, every second matters,” says Justin.
 “For each additional second it takes a mobile page to load, conversions can drop by up to 20 percent.”

 A few things you can do to speed up your site’s load time:

 - Compress files and reduce the amount of redirection on your web pages.

-- Use a content distribution network (CDN) so that multiple networks can store copies of your site that can then be viewed by different users simultaneously (a CDN comes with with the Deluxe and Ultimate plans of Website Security.)
+- Use a content distribution network (CDN) so that multiple networks can store copies of your site that can then be viewed by different users simultaneously (both a CDN and an SSL is included with GoDaddy’s Website Security.)